gabrielalaa/Assignment-2/README.md

 **Management of database**
 * I used SQLAlchemy because I found it much easier to implement because it is using classes and objects.
-* Because I wanted to have some items in my `Menu_db` database, I created another file called `init_db`.
+* Because I wanted to have some items in my `Menu_db` database, I created another file called `init_db.py`.
 This initializes the database and adds elements in the menu. **This should be the first to be run, once!**
-* I created a `database` python file in `src.model` in which I defined Menu_db, Order_db, Customer_db and Employee_db.
+* I created a `database.py` in `src.model` in which I defined Menu_db, Order_db, Customer_db and Employee_db.
 * I set up the engine and a session maker to handle transaction.
 * The database is created in my root of the project.
 I won't import it.
-It will be created automatically after running `init_db`.
+It will be created automatically after running `init_db.py`.
 Customers and employees databases will be modified when using the application on the browser.

 **Testing**
-* I created tests using `pytest` for my `agency` file which is found in `src.model`
+* I created tests using `pytest` for my `agency.py` file which is found in `src.model`
 * I used an in-memory database because I didn't want to affect the actual database of my project.
 * I was not able to create tests for `customerNS` and `employeeNS`.
 I couldn't figure it out why my database was affected even if I specified an in-memory one.
 In addition, some tests were failing even if there have been noticeable changes in my database.

+**Networking**
+* Unfortunately, it is visible just in python.
+I tried to keep it in `src` in a folder I created called `network`.
+But I had several errors in which the menu database seemed not to exist, that it could not be accessed and many others.
+* It can be found in the root of the project.
+* There is one server called `server.py`
+* One client for employees called `employee_client.py`
+* TIP: If you want to see the database (if it is not visible in `McSystem.db`) go to `verify.py` file and this will return what `Menu_db` contains.

 **Important note**
-To make unique ID's I used the uuid module.
+* To make unique ID's I used the uuid module.
 I preferred to make it shorter only of 8 digits, adding a (different) prefix for each.
+* The part related to networking was the hardest.
+I haven't been able to do it the way I wanted: to be able to see it when you start the app and interact right there.
+I tried socketio but it was difficult.
+And using a simple TCP socket was too complex.

 ---